-This beautiful, measured poem by Michael Drayton (1563-1631), poet laureate, was written the night before he died to the woman he had loved since childhood but with whom marriage had been socially impossible.
+This beautiful, measured poem by Michael Drayton (1563-1631), poet laureate, was written the night before he died, addressed to the woman he had loved since childhood but with whom marriage had been socially impossible.

 It has two metaphors: in the first, love is like seed cast on the earth of his feelings by her eyes, enabling him to then bear emotional fruit.

 In the second, which I find more tender and surprising, he speaks of a broken mirror in which each fragment can capture her reflection as perfectly as a single, unfractured mirror.
 He likens these pieces to his many thoughts of her, which put together create a perfect impression of a lifelong love.